 Whether it’s severe weather, volcanic ash clouds, or airline workers on strike, there are a number of ways your flight plans can be disrupted.
 For uninsured travellers, these disruptions can be costly and frustrating, especially when you need to extend your accommodation bookings.

-Our TravelCare policy includes extensive delay cover, that reimburses you for additional costs of accommodation, transport and meals if your travel is interrupted for more than 12 hours.
-If you’re attending a special event (e.g. a wedding or concert), we may also cover alternative transport costs if you’re side-tracked by an unexpected event.
+Our TravelCare policy includes travel interruption cover, that can insure you for the additional costs of accommodation, transport and meals if your travel is interrupted for more than 12 hours.
+If you’re attending a special event (e.g. a wedding or concert) and your travel is disrupted by an unexpected event, we may also cover alternative transport costs to get you there on time.

 Heading beyond the city centres in a rental car is a great way to explore the charming UK countryside.
-Raw coastline, rolling hills and rustic villages can all be easily reached in a rental car, however travellers should ensure their insurance covers them for unexpected accidents.
+Raw coastline, rolling hills and rustic villages can all be easily reached in a rental car.

 - Obey all local driving laws